unrealxinfinity/LDTS/Docs/README.md

 #### The Pattern:
 We applied the **_State Pattern_** and **_MVC Architecture Pattern_**.
 By using these patterns we can avoid what we stated before by integrating states to the game.
 We can also avoid a chunk of if statements by using polymorphism to switch to the right state.
 #### Implementation:
-In terms of implementation , we have 6 main classes, model (store data), controller (logic), audio (music), viewer (visual effects), gui (graphical interface) and state.
+In terms of implementation , we have 6 main packages, model (store data), controller (logic), audio (music), viewer (visual effects), gui (graphical interface) and state.
 They all are associated in this way:
 <p align="center" justify="center">
   <img src="Images/StatePattern.png"/>
 </p>